pyscf/pyscf/doc/source/install.rst

 -----
 `TBLIS <https://github.com/devinamatthews/tblis>`_ provides a native algorithm to perform tensor contraction for arbitrary high dimensional tensors.
-The native algorithm does not need to translate the tensors into matrices and call the BLAS libraries for the matrix contraction.
+The native algorithm does not need to transform tensors into matrices then call the BLAS libraries for the matrix contraction.
 Tensor transposing and data moving are largely avoided in TBLIS tensor library.
 The interface to TBLIS offers an efficient implementation for :func:`numpy.einsum` style tensor contraction.